mperham/qanat/README.md

 Qanat will process many messages concurrently, using EventMachine to manage the overall processing.
 Ruby 1.9 is required.

-Qanat supports any MQ system by providing a driver for each type.
+Qanat supports any MQ system by providing a driver for each type of system.
 See `lib/drivers`.
+Drivers for Beanstalk and SQS are provided out of the box.

 Qanat provides basic implementations of SQS, SimpleDB and S3 event-based clients.
 These clients can be used in your own message processing code.